Center for Environmental Markets

 As a leading global financial institution, it is our responsibility to help foster progress by using our resources to convene thought leaders and decision makers from the corporate, academic, government and NGO sectors to raise awareness of critical issues and further solutions where capital markets can play a meaningful role in addressing important environmental issues.

 Through the Center for Environmental Markets, we collaborate with corporations, academic institutions, and non-governmental organizations to research and develop pilot projects that inform public policy and help further market-based solutions to environmental challenges.
 We share our findings though publications, research papers, conferences, and targeted outreach.
 Since its inception in 2006, the Center has focused on global partnerships to address clean energy, energy efficiency, and market solutions surrounding greenhouse gas emissions, forest carbon and ecosystems, and water.

-In late 2012, we entered into a partnership with Resources for the Future, a D.C. based non-profit and non-partisan think tank, we convened an expert session to explore the critical questions needed to further research on shale energy expansion and its implications on both the domestic and global markets, particularly in the transition towards a low carbon energy future.
+In July 2013, through our partnership with Resources for the Future, a D.C. based non-profit and non-partisan think tank, we convened an expert session to explore the critical questions needed to further research on shale energy expansion and its implications on both the domestic and global markets, particularly in the transition towards a low carbon energy future.
 The research findings from this partnership can be found by clicking here.

-We are also a member of The Climate Group and recently joined the U.S. Partnership for Renewable Energy, a coalition of senior level financiers brought together by the American Council on Renewable Energy.
+We are also a member of The Climate Group and the U.S. Partnership for Renewable Energy, a coalition of senior level financiers brought together by the American Council on Renewable Energy.